ddev/ddev/docs/content/users/extend/customization-extendibility.md

 ## Custom nginx Configuration

 When you run [`ddev restart`](../usage/commands.md#restart) using `nginx-fpm`, DDEV creates a configuration customized to your project type in `.ddev/nginx_full/nginx-site.conf`.
 You can edit and override the configuration by removing the `#ddev-generated` line and doing whatever you need with it.
 After each change, run `ddev restart`.
+(For updates without restart see [Troubleshooting nginx Configuration](#troubleshooting-nginx-configuration))

 You can also have more than one config file in the `.ddev/nginx_full` directory, and each will be loaded when DDEV starts.
 This can be used for [serving multiple docroots](#multiple-docroots-in-nginx-advanced) and other techniques.

 ### Troubleshooting nginx Configuration

 * Any errors in your configuration may cause the `web` container to fail and try to restart.
 If you see that behavior, use [`ddev logs`](../usage/commands.md#logs) to diagnose.
+* The configuration is copied into the container during restart.
+Therefore it is not possible to simply edit the host file for the changes to take effect.
+You may want to edit the file directly inside the container at `/etc/nginx/sites-enabled/`.
+(For example use [`ddev ssh`](../usage/commands.md#ssh) to get into the container)
-* You can run `ddev exec nginx -t` to test whether your configuration is valid.
+* You can run `ddev exec nginx -t` to test whether your configuration inside the container is valid.
 (Or run [`ddev ssh`](../usage/commands.md#ssh) and run `nginx -t`.)
-* You can reload the nginx configuration by running either [`ddev restart`](../usage/commands.md#restart) or `ddev exec nginx -s reload`.
+* You can reload the nginx configuration by running either [`ddev restart`](../usage/commands.md#restart) or edit the configuration inside the container at `/etc/nginx/sites-enabled/` and run `ddev exec nginx -s reload` on the host system (inside the container just `nginx -s reload`).
 * The alias `Alias "/phpstatus" "/var/www/phpstatus.php"` is required for the health check script to work.

-!!!warning "Important!"
-    Changes to configuration take place on a [`ddev restart`](../usage/commands.md#restart), when the container is rebuilt for another reason, or when the nginx server receives the reload signal.

 ### Multiple Docroots in nginx (Advanced)